 Requirements for making an application

 In addition to fulfilling the statutory requirements, the applicant must specify the property in respect of which the order is sought.
-It is immaterial whether or not other persons - in addition to the respondent - also hold the property, or whether the property was obtained by the respondent before or after the UWO provisions came into force.
-The information provided to the court should be sufficient to frame the requirements of the order, as the order places an obligation on the respondent to explain the source of the specified asset(s) within a time period set by the court.
+In a case where the respondent is not an individual, the application may also specify a person who is a responsible officer of the respondent.
+It is immaterial whether or not other persons - in addition to the respondent or responsible officer - also hold the property, or whether the property was obtained by the respondent before or after the UWO provisions came into force.
+The information provided to the court should be sufficient to frame the requirements of the order, as the order places an obligation on the respondent or responsible officer to explain the source of the specified asset(s) within a time period set by the court.

 Points to note

-In coming to a decision as to whether there are reasonable grounds to suspect that the respondent’s lawfully obtained income would have been insufficient to obtain the property, the court will:
+In coming to a decision as to whether there are reasonable grounds to suspect that the respondent’s lawfully obtained income would have been insufficient to obtain the property, or whether the specified property has been obtained through unlawful conduct the court will:

 have regard to any mortgage, charge, or other kind of security that it is reasonable to assume was or may have been available to the respondent for the purposes of obtaining the property;